 Start by listening.
 If there is excessive groundwater around the foundation, the pump should turn itself on, pump out the water and turn itself off again.
 Next, remove the cover and look inside the sump pit (or crock).
 If the water level is low, chances are good the pump is working properly.
 Examine the sump pump for any signs of external damage, as well as any obstructions (like debris) in the surrounding pit.
 You will also want to see if the outlet pipe that carries water from the pump to outside your home is free of blockage.
-And the check valve is working properly.
-This helpful video will show you how to inspect and test a sump pump.
+And then check valve is working properly.

 The sump pump should be plugged into a Ground Fault Circuit Interrupter.
 This protects it from a potential short while it is submerged.
 You can also try unplugging it and plugging it back in to see if it turns on immediately.
 Finally, consider a battery-based backup pump for your sump pump that will operate if your primary sump pump fails, for instance when the electricity goes out.

 Fill a five-gallon bucket with water and pour it slowly around the sump pump.
 The pump should kick on once the water level reaches a predetermined level below the basement floor.
-If the pump doesn’t turn on, it may be either clogged or damaged, and you should consider calling a licensed plumber for help.
+If the sump pumps not draining, it may be either clogged or damaged, and you should consider calling a licensed plumber for help.